reneekroon/PsychlabU/README.md

 Application was developed for my bachelor's thesis.

-The licence is attached to the thesis
+The licence is attached to the thesis.